gmccreight/Flask-and-React-TODO/README.md

 When Cursor starts up, it will start a container from the `.devcontainer/Dockerfile` and mount the current directory as a volume inside the container.

 When you use terminal inside Cursor, you're actually using a shell inside the container.

+## TODO

+- [ ] Get deployment working on Vercel
+- [ ] Setup Postgres on Supabase
+- [ ] Actual migrations instead of just using SQLAlchemy models